Boss Level: Lawsuit

 In July 2021 Blumhouse Productions sued the producers of the film for breach of contract.
-Blumhouse asserts that they were brought in to recut the film after the original version failed to secure distribution, but have not been compensated for their work, which was to be 5% of the acquisition fee paid by Hulu.
+Blumhouse asserts that they were brought in to recut the film after the original version failed to secure distribution, but had not been compensated for their work, which was to be 5% of the acquisition fee paid by Hulu.
 Blumhouse also sued Hulu for continuing to stream their cut of the film after being sent multiple cease and desist notices.

 Blumhouse sued Emmett Furla Oasis Films, The Fyzz Facility and actress-producer Meadow Williams, alleging that instead of paying what the parties agreed upon, they chose to “misappropriate the fruits of Blumhouse’s creativity and labor for their own unlawful benefit while leaving Blumhouse high and dry.”
 According to the breach of contract suit, Marty Singer and David Jonelis of Lavely & Singer, Blumhouse also fronted the cost of the recut (which amounted to more than $126,000).

 The suit was settled out of court.